rcifw/rcifw.github.io/docs/system-info/system-status.md

 ### NRG/Informatics Portals/CNDA/MIRRIR
 **CURRENT OUTAGE:** We are experiencing a filesystem issue whereby writes to the Ceph filesystem are failing.
 Most portals, including CNDA, MIRRIR and several others have been taken down to prevent write attempts that cannot be completed.

-**OUTAGE UPDATE - 09:48AM Friday, November 14th**:  Administrators are working on a networking issue on the newly deployed servers.
-Once resolved, vendors will configure and bring the systems online which should resolve issues.
-We are expecting resolution today.
+**OUTAGE UPDATE - 04:09PM Friday, November 14th**:  Metadata servers and storage are back online and the filesystem is healing.
+However, connections to CephFS for filesystem access are still hanging.
+We are investigating this issue.

 ### Shared Storage Systems (Ceph, BeeGFS, ZFS)
-**CURRENT OUTAGE:** Write operations are currently failing on CephFS.
+**CURRENT OUTAGE:** Ceph mounts are currently hanging/failing.

 #### If you are seeing an outage that is not reported here please contact: